Crunch-io/webdocs/crunch/crunch_project-management.md

 ![](images/ProjectAddMembers.png)

 Enter the user names or email addresses of the users to add to the project.
-If you enter any email addresses that are not associated with a Crunch.io user, those users will be invited to Crunch.
+If you enter any email addresses that are not associated with a Crunch user, those users will be invited to Crunch.
 Set the **Notify new members** option to have an email sent to the users you add.

 Once you've added some members and saved (or declined to do so by clicking **Close**), the empty project will open.